maxgalbu/vagrant-centos-phalcon-box/modules/php/README.md

           audit_only => true
         }

-* Install php in an nginx environment
+* Define nginx service to be notified on changes

         class { 'php':
           service => 'nginx'